Gregory94/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 5. Start the VM and check if the shared folder is present (either on the desktop, the files folder or in the media folder).
 6. To automatically resize the screen of the virtual machine, go to the 'view' tab in the top of the screen and select 'Auto-resize guest display'.

-The desktop of the virtual machine include the shared folder and a text file with the commands for the preprocessing pipeline.
+The desktop of the virtual machine include the shared folder and a README file.
+The home directory of the VM (which is the default location where the terminal app opens from which all the commands are entered) includes the file processing_workflow.sh which is a workflow that automatically performs all the processing steps.
 In the files app, the documents folder includes three subfolders:

 - data_processing: This location can be used to temporarily store the sequencing data.